 Under or oversizing a bioretention cell affects the percentage of annual runoff treated.
 However, it is not considered to change the TN or TP EMCs of the effluent.

-To account for the uncertainty associated with this modeling based approach, the user should select a factor of safety of 10 percent when applying the Bioretention HyPerTool.
+To account for the uncertainty associated with this modeling-based approach, the user should select a factor of safety of 10 percent when applying the Bioretention HyPerTool.

 Hydrologic Partitioning of Treated Runoff

+The relative proportion of ET&I to Effluent in the Treated Runoff is estimated to change based on whether the bioretention cell is under or oversized.
+This ratio also varies for bioretention based on Hydrologic Soil Group (HSG).
+The relative proportion of treated runoff between ET&I and Effluent in full-sized bioretention as it varies based on HSG is shown in Table D-2.